Coder-Jon014/info3180-lab1/README.md

+# info3180-lab1

-# INFO3180 Lab 1 Starter Code
+This is Lab 1 for Jon-Daniel Coombs

+##Deployment using Flask